-The HRA generated a surplus in the year of £2.383 million, however after statutory adjustments (including the revenue financing of capital expenditure of £3.370 million), there was a reduction of £1.756 million in the HRA balance.
-This compared to a budgeted reduction of £7.3 million; the difference was due to the use of increased borrowing instead of revenue financing to fund capital expenditure.
-Full details of the Housing Revenue Account activity for the year are provided on pages 103 to 107.
+The HRA generated a surplus in the year of £5.608m, however after statutory adjustments (including the revenue financing of capital expenditure of £7.006 million), there was a reduction of £6.046million in the HRA balance.
+The reduction, as in previous years, is due to the use of increased borrowing instead of revenue financing to fund capital expenditure.
+Full details of the Housing Revenue Account activity for the year are provided on pages 104 to 108.